-The mixture cooks for five minutes and the rhubarb begins to soften and breakdown.
-A few stirrings, and three more minutes breaks the rhubarb down fully.
+Cook for five minutes until the rhubarb is soft and begins to breakdown.
+A few stirrings, and three more minutes breaks the rhubarb down fully (photo 2).

 PRO TIP: The more the rhubarb is stirred, the more it breaks down while cooking.
 If you prefer larger pieces, stir less.
 If you prefer a smoother texture as shown in the photos, stir more at the end to reach the desired consistency.

-The rhubarb mixture is put into a strainer (a fine mesh sieve) allowing the juice to separate leaving a thick compote (photo 3).
+Put the rhubarb mixture into a strainer (a fine mesh sieve) and allow the juice to separate leaving a thick compote (photo 3).
 Chill both the juice and pulp separately.

-Heavy whipping cream is whipped into soft peaks and the rhubarb compote is folded in creating a lightly streaked salmon-color dessert.
-The rhubarb fool is spooned into serving glasses or bowls, drizzled with the juice and chilled for at least an hour before serving.
+Spoon the rhubarb fool into serving glasses or bowls, drizzle with the juice and chilled for at least an hour before serving (photo 7).

 It’s a simple but rich dessert and one that celebrates rhubarb flavor.
 At first I was hesitant about not adding sugar to the whipping cream but it’s truly perfect without it.